velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

 * `config/iparams.json` - Holds Iparams definition.
 * `manifest.json` - manifest.json holds the metadata and definition about the platform and the app.

-To run either of the apps change the directory to the corresponding folder( /start or /completed) and run *fdk run* to start the localhost
+To run either of the apps change the directory to the corresponding folder( /start or /completed) and run *fdk run* in the terminal to start the localhost.

 The localhost should start with the messages displayed in the screenshot below

 ![Localhost](assets/localhost.png)

-Once the localhost is starts with the above message, open a ticket page and append “?dev=true” in the URL (eg: https://you_portal_name.freshdesk.com/a/tickets/1?dev=true), The app should render in the ticket_sidebar location as shown in the highlighted section of the below screenshot.
+Once the localhost is started with the above message, open a ticket page and append “?dev=true” in the URL (eg: https://you_portal_name.freshdesk.com/a/tickets/1?dev=true), The app should render in the `ticket_sidebar` location as shown in the highlighted section of the below screenshot.

 ![Boilerplate](assets/boilerplate.png)